When I was first shopping for a new leather sofa (and totally clueless) one of the first brands that came to mind was Crate & Barrel.

 However, be sure to check where the sofa is made if you are looking for a USA built sofa.

-Many of Crate & Barrel's other leather sofas are made in China.
+Many of Crate & Barrel's other leather couches for sale are made in China.

 What's The Quality Of Crate & Barrel's Leather Furniture?